 Ralph enlisted in the Army on December 10, 1940.
-After basic and advanced training, he was promoted to Sergeant while stationed at Fort Bragg, North Carolina in September, 1942.
+After basic and advanced training, he was promoted to sergeant while stationed at Fort Bragg, North Carolina in September, 1942.

 Ralph was assigned to the 91st Cavalry Reconnaissance Squadron.
 The 91st was an independent, light armored squadron used for recon.
 Ralph’s unit deployed to Tunisia, North Africa in December, 1942.
-The 91st was attached to the 9th Infantry Division and later to the 1st Armored Division.
+The 91st was attached to the 9th Infantry division and later to the 1st Armored division.

-Sergeant Ralph J. Allen was Killed In Action in Italy on July 4, 1944.
+Sergeant Ralph J. Allen was "Killed in Action" in Italy on July 4, 1944.
 He is buried at the Florence American Cemetery in Via Cassia, Italy.